Stand Against Racism

 YWCA’s annual Stand Against Racism event aims to connect, celebrate and strengthen those working in social and racial justice in and around the Charlotte community.
 We are on a mission to eliminate racism, and that starts by calling attention to it.
 This is vital now more than ever with the COVID-19 pandemic disproportionately affecting communities of color, showing the racial disparities still at work today.

 Our 2020 Stand Against Racism event was primarily virtual due to social distancing measures.
 You can watch our virtual forum, How Has COVID-19 Impacted Our Systems? on our YouTube channel.
 Panelists for this forum included District Attorney Spencer Merriweather, Sheriff Gary McFadden, Loaves & Fishes’ Grants and Advocacy Coordinator Shay Merritt, CMS Superintendent Earnest Winston and General Presbyter Jan Edmiston from The Presbytery of Charlotte.
 JCSU’s Program Director for the Master Work Program, Dr. Melvin Herring, moderated the discussion.

 How You Can Take A Stand

-Our 2020 Stand Against Racism took place on Friday, June 26, but our work is never done!
+Stay tuned for information on YWCA Central Carolinas’ 2021 Stand Against Racism events on Thursday, April 22 and Friday, April 23.
 See what you can do in your everyday life to take a stand:

 - Posting signs in front of your organization, while social distancing, that asks passersby to honk for “racial justice,” “if they will vote,” “want equity for all,” etc.